awshakan/amazon-s3-getting-started-guide/README.md

-## Amazon S3 Getting Started Guide
+## Amazon S3 Hızlı Başlangıç Kılavuzu

+Turkish Language Translation.

 The open source version of the Amazon S3 docs.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.